outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - structures
         - sequence (embedded concept of 'time' in structural interface)
         - list (unique index)

-    - structures applied to these core structures
+    - structures applied to these core structures to generate conceptual structures in neural networks
-      - decisions about change types to apply
-      - change applied to causal structures at training & prediction time
+      - alternative cause: change applied to causal structures at training & prediction time
-      - difference type index
+      - organization: difference type index

-  - translating structures into vectors
-    - many vector structures can represent interface structures
-    - give example of how to select a vector structure to represent an interface structure on a particular interface, applying structure to indicate metadata about structures
-      - example: causal loop
-        - standard network structure translation: vectors to indicate direction of cause
-        - relevant network structure translation: vectors of influence degree away from hub cause & other cause structures
+      - agency/govt: decisions about change types to apply

+        - structures applied to agency objects like decisions (such as subsets/alternates) & other conceptual structures (like time)

-  - sub-decisions & decision times
+          - sub-decisions
             - structures of neural networks with delayed sub-decisions
               - conditionally activated cell structures with enough info to make a sub-decision
             - structures applied to decisions can generate networks with other decision structures than 'consensus voting'
               - govt structures/algorithms
                 - organization structures are a structural version of govt (agent-based) decision-making
               - finding the level of 'agency' to apply to a network is possible with problem complexity identification
                 - apply agency: delegating decisions to subsets/groups/layers of cells to delay change decisions to another point in time

           - alternative decisions
             - decisions are a 'selection/identification/filtering' problem about a possible change type (like direction) to consider/implement
             - structures of neural networks exploring alternative variable structures & alternate decisions rather than the stated problem decision or default variable structure (identify direct causation, filter out non-directly causative variables)
               - alternative decisions
                 - finding root cause
                 - solving a proxy problem

+          - decision (change-filtering problem-solving) times

+            - standard time points: training time, data gathering/processing/standardization time, decision/prediction time, re-training/update time, parameter selection/update time
+              - sub time points: activation time, pooling time, aggregation time, filtering time

+            - optional points where decisions can be injected
+              - decisions:
+                - network-level decisions: continue learning, select prediction answer
+                - structural decisions: change direction, identify threshold, ignore info
+                - meta decisions: delegate/delay decisions, consider alternative decisions
+              - time where decision is clear/final/starts to emerge
+              - time where direction change decision is made
+              - time where more info/time is identified as necessary
+              - time where decision is identified as not answerable
+              - time where alternatives are identified, assigned probability, filtered out
+              - time where possible routes to an answer are identified (what structure of variable values like 'ranges' can produce a clear answer)
+              - time where possible decisions remaining are identified (and conditional remaining decisions if a change is applied)
+              - time to check for a structure in the difference type index

   - real vs. ai detection algorithm
     - variable count/size (under-complexity, fragmentation, lack of smoothness/curvature)
     - wrong context for a pattern